Overlooking unhoused hearts

 in my neighborhood

-heavy with melanin.
+heavy with melanin?

 USPS doesn’t bother to plant

-a dark blue mailbox around here,
+a dark blue mailbox around here —

-doesn’t care if I mail a 60-cent
+doesn’t care if I mail a 60¢

 envelope of happiness.

-I wake up and hear
+I wake up and read

 gentrification seeks to swipe away